-In a recent article, we discussed seven mistakes to avoid when you are considering a divorce.
+A recent article discussed seven mistakes to avoid when considering a divorce.
 The first mistake we discussed was ignoring the importance of preparation.
-When contemplating a divorce, preparation is extremely important, as overlooking issues at the beginning of the process can lead to an undesirable outcome at the end.
+When contemplating a divorce, preparation is extremely important, as overlooking issues at the beginning of the process can lead to an undesirable outcome in the end.

 To help spouses begin their preparations, we have prepared a checklist with 25 key steps that are broken down into five main categories: